ARCHER2-HPC/archer2-website/training/index.md

 ## Support for training on ARCHER2

-We are able to offer support and assistance for external training on ARCHER: Find out how we can help and how to let us know what you are planning at our [External courses]({{base_url}}/training/external-training) page.
+We are able to offer support and assistance for external training on ARCHER: If you are interesting in finding out more, please [contact the service desk](mailto:support@archer2.ac.uk).